fonbnk/docs/liquidity-bridge.md

 ## Order flow

-1. The merchant calls the "Get Currencies" endpoint to get the list of supported currencies and corresponding pairs.
+1. Call "Get Currencies" endpoint to get the list of supported currencies and corresponding pairs
-2. The merchant calls the "Get Order Limits" endpoint to get the min and max limits for the selected deposit and payout currency pair.
+2. Call "Get Order Limits" endpoint to get the min and max limits for the selected deposit and payout currency pair.
-3. The merchant calls the "Get Quote" endpoint to get a pricing quote for the selected deposit and payout currency pair and amount.
+3. Call "Get Quote" endpoint to get a pricing quote for the selected deposit and payout currency pair and amount.
 4. The merchant calls the "Create Order" endpoint to create an order based on the quote (if provided) and the required fields for the deposit and payout.
 5. The user makes the deposit based on the transfer instructions provided in the order response.
 6. If the transfer type requires an intermediate action (e.g., STK Push), the merchant calls the "Trigger Intermediate Action" endpoint to trigger the action with the required fields if needed.